Germination timing based on current soil temperature readings from your nearest monitoring station.

 Based on long-term station averages, the 2-inch soil near Denver typically crosses the cool-season seeding threshold (50°F) around June 7.
 Use these dates as a starting guide, but always confirm with a current soil thermometer reading.

-The average first frost near Denver is October 22, from NOAA frost normals measured 443 miles away.
-Cool-season seedlings need about 42 days of root growth before a hard freeze, so counting back from the frost date puts the last safe seeding day around September 10.
+The typical first freeze (32°F) near Denver is October 8, from NOAA 1991-2020 frost normals measured 3 miles away.
+Cool-season seedlings need about 42 days of root growth before that freeze, so counting back from it puts the last safe seeding day around August 27.
 Seed later than that and roots will not establish before dormancy; the seed usually survives winter, but germination and coverage suffer.

 Typical 2-inch soil temperature by month near Denver, from multi-year station averages, with the seeding verdict for each grass family.
 Confirm against the current reading above before you put seed down.